Research

 Recursive enclosure is an original theoretical framework for understanding the relationship between intellectual property enclosure and physical land enclosure in the age of AI.
 The loop runs as follows: AI companies train on copyrighted creative works (IP enclosure); the computational infrastructure required to process that training demands massive physical resources — data centers, power plants, cooling systems, land (physical enclosure); the physical infrastructure then enables the next, larger cycle of data extraction and training (more IP enclosure), which demands more infrastructure (more physical enclosure).
 Each cycle enables and requires the next.

-The four-part series is in active development on Protect Your Magic.
-The full analysis draws from feminist commons theory, Indigenous land rights frameworks, and reproductive labor theory to identify what IP law alone cannot see about how to break the loop.
+The full analysis draws from feminist commons theory, Indigenous land rights frameworks, and reproductive labor theory to identify ways to recognize and break this loop.

 ‘A Dangerous Undertaking: Appropriation Art, Intellectual Property, and Fair Use Since the 1990s